Team

 Jana Sophie Lanio

-Jana holds an M.Sc. in Clinical Psychology and Health Psychology.
-During her studies, she was already able to gain insights into prisons and is also dealing with the penal system as part of her doctorate at the TU Braunschweig.
-At Tatort Zukunft she takes over the executive management and works in the individual projects as well as the development of educational campaigns.
+Jana has an M.Sc. in Clinical Psychology and Health Psychology.
+She was able to gain insights into prisons during her studies and is also working on her doctorate at the TU Braunschweig.
+She is the managing director of Tatort Zukunft and works on individual projects and the development of educational campaigns.

 Marie Langner